 Hire fee and costs

-There is no fee to hire exhibition space at the GL&HC and the Geelong Regional Library Corporation does not charge commission on sold artwork.
+There is no fee to hire exhibition space at the GL&HC and the Geelong Regional Library Corporation (GRLC) does not charge commission on sold artwork.

 In addition, artists/exhibitors are responsible for any staffing, catering and audio-visual expenses relating to a launch event.
 Please note there are catering restrictions at the GL&HC – please speak to a member of the Venue Hire team on (03) 4201 0522 (Monday to Friday during business hours) for more information.

 Please note, the GL&HC will not administer artwork sales or facilitate payment on behalf of the artist.

 Further details about exhibiting at the GL&HC, and the application process, can be found in the Exhibition Handbook.

 To submit an application, please complete the form below.